Gravitationally localized states of two neutral fermions interacting with a Higgs field: Particle-like solutions

+We now present numerical results illustrating the structure of the particle-like states present in the Einstein--Dirac--Higgs system.
+These are generated via the method outlined in the preceding section, using Mathematica's built-in differential equation solver, NDSolve, with a minimum accuracy of 8 digits.
+We shall here discuss only ground-state solutions (i.e.\ those in which $\alpha$ and $\beta$ are nodeless), although an example of an excited state can be found in Appendix \ref{appExcited}.

-We have been successful in generating solutions with parameter values ranging approximately from $\{v,\xi\}=\{0.07,0.03\}$ -- $\{10,30\}$.
+We have been successful in generating solutions with parameter values ranging approximately from $\{v,\xi\}=\{0.07,0.03\}$--$\{10,30\}$.
 The upper limits on this arise from issues concerning numerical precision, but the reason behind the lower limits is less clear.
-In particular, we have been unable to obtain solutions below $v=0.07$ for any value of $\xi$, although this may be due to the failure of our numerical method rather than an indication of their non-existence.
+In particular, we have been unable to obtain solutions below $v=0.07$ for any value of $\xi$.
+We suspect that this is associated with the failure of our numerical method, since we observe indications of a further degree of multivaluedness (similar to that detailed in ref.\ \cite{Leith2021excited}) appearing at very small values of $v$.
+In addition, no parameters appear to become singular as $v=0.07$ is approached, and therefore we tentatively conclude that solutions below this threshold do indeed exist, but we are unable to generate them.

-Examples of three particlelike solutions are shown in Fig.~\ref{figIndividualSolns}, corresponding to the three labeled states in Fig.~\ref{figMassScales}.
+Examples of three particle-like solutions are shown in Fig.~\ref{figIndividualSolns}.
+These have a common value of $v=0.08$, but differ in their values of $\xi$ and $z$.
 Solution (a) is Higgs-dominated ($\xi>2$), while solutions (b) and (c) are fermion-dominated ($\xi<2$).
 Plotted on the left are the radial profiles of the fermion number density $n_f(r)$, defined as

-which take considerably different forms for the three states.
-For solution (a), the fermion density peaks at $r=0$ (as in the Einstein-Dirac case), whereas, for solutions (b) and (c), the peak is shifted outwards in radius.
+which takes considerably different forms for the three states.
+For all three, $n_f$ decays exponentially at large $r$ (consistent with the notion of a localized state), but in solution (a), the peak occurs at $r=0$ (as in the Einstein--Dirac case), whereas for solutions (b) and (c) it is shifted significantly outwards in radius.

 The metric fields are singularity free, with $T(r)$ decreasing\ monotonically from a central maximum, while $A(r)\leq 1$ throughout.
-Outside the fermion source, the metric fields approach the standard Schwarzschild form, for which $T_{\mathrm{Sch}}^{-2}=A_{\mathrm{Sch}}=1-2GM/r$.
+Outside the localized fermion source, the metric fields approach the standard Schwarzschild form, for which $T_{\mathrm{Sch}}^{-2}=A_{\mathrm{Sch}}=1-2GM/r$.
 This allows us to identify an Arnowitt-Deser-Misner (ADM) mass $M$, which provides a measure of the total energy of the localized state.
-In all three solutions, the Higgs field rises from a constant central value before asymptoting towards $v=0.08$.
-In solution (a), the Higgs field deviates only slightly from its vacuum expectation value, and hence it is similar to an Einstein-Dirac state.
-For solutions (b) and (c), however, the fermion tilt is large enough that the Higgs field becomes negative at small $r$, resulting in a negative local fermion mass.